jayden-graneta/AI-Driven-Cloud-Optimization/README.md

 ├── BIBLIOGRAPHY.md       # Annotated bibliography (12+ papers)
 └── README.md             # Project landing page
 ```

-Here is the updated Week 8 status and the remaining sections of your project documentation, formatted in clean Markdown.

-Markdown
 ---

 ## 📈 Current Project Status (Week 08)